Marriage License FAQ

 How do I become a Premarital Course Provider?

 Only qualified premarital course providers can be registered as such with the Hillsborough County Clerk of Court, and these registered premarital course providers are the only ones whose training is accepted by the Clerk for marriage license applications in Hillsborough County.
-You can download the list to see if you are currently on the Clerk's of qualified registered premarital course providers.
+You can download the list to see if you are currently on the Clerk's list of qualified registered premarital course providers.
 If you want to be registered with the Clerk, you can download the instructions and form.
 There is no cost for qualified course providers to register.

 Can I schedule an appointment to apply for a marriage license?

 We now offer the option to schedule an appointment for application for a marriage license and to schedule an appointment to get married at any of our locations.
 You can also check our list of locations that process marriage license applications.
-Generally, there is no wait or a wait of just a few minutes for marriage license applications, so appointments are not needed.
-Come on down!

 Marriage Vow Renewal